There are so many supplements for adrenal fatigue.

 - Most importantly, our bodies need pantethine to create adrenal steroids.

 - Red peppers

 - The adrenal glands contain the highest amount of vitamin C (4, 5, 6) in the body.

 - Our bodies require Vitamin C to produce cortisol.

 - When the body is under stress it requires substantially more vitamin C.

-- Phosphatidylcholine is a component of your cell walls (membrane).
-It helps to protect the cell from oxidative stress.
+- Phosphatidylcholine (7, 8) is a component of your cell walls.
+It helps to protect the cells from stress.

 - A naturally occurring sugar found in the body.